npcole/npyscreen/docs/Documentation.rst

     By default this class uses *TreeLineAnnotated* widgets to display each line of the tree.
     In derived classes You can change this by changing the class attribute *_contained_widgets*.

+MLTreeMultiSelect
+    *New in version 2.0pre70*

+    This class allows you to select multiple items of a tree.
+You can select which nodes of NPSTreeData the user is able to select by setting the attribue *selectable* on that node.

+    The method *get_selected_objects(self, return_node=True)* returns an generator object that lists the nodes that are selected.
+If return_node is True, the actual node itself is yielded, otherwise the value of *node.getContent()* is yielded instead.

+    The selected nodes also have their attribute *selected* set to True, and so you can walk through the tree to find them if you prefer.

 MultiLineTree, SelectOneTree, and MultiLineTree
     These widgets all work in a very similar way to the non-Tree versions,